Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: UCQ Classification Based on VUTD

-In this section we show that, if we assume the \UTD{} hypothesis, we can conclude the previously known hardness results without making additional assumptions. \autoref{thm:two-hards-intractability} states that if a union of two difficult CQs does not admit a free-connex union extension, then it is not in $\DelayClin$ assuming the \hyperclique{} and \fourclique{} hypotheses.
-We show that \hyperclique{} can always be replaced with assuming the \UTD{} hypothesis, and we show an alternative reduction for the cases that rely on \fourclique{}.
-Thus, we prove that \autoref{thm:two-hards-intractability} holds independently of additional assumptions if we assume the \UTD{} hypothesis.
+In this section, we show that if we assume the \UTD{} hypothesis, we can conclude the previously known hardness results without making additional assumptions. \autoref{thm:two-hards-intractability} states that if a union of two difficult CQs does not admit a free-connex union extension, then it is not in $\DelayClin$ assuming the \hyperclique{} and \fourclique{} hypotheses.
+To conclude with a dichotomy, it remains to replace the hypotheses used in \autoref{thm:two-hards-intractability} by the new \UTD{} hypothesis.
+We show that assuming the \hyperclique{} hypothesis can always be replaced with assuming the \UTD{} hypothesis.